niktwr/codeantai/README.md

 2. cd codeantai

 3. Install dependencies:
    npm install

-4. Start the development server: npm run dev
+4. Start the server:
+   npm start

 5. View the project: Open http://localhost:3000 in your browser.